top of page

 The right to religion should be respected and honoured.

-From their perspective, the lack of emperical evidence, the presence of evil and injustices in the world, the differences between holy scriptures are some of the arguments against god which do carry some weights.
+From their perspective, the lack of empirical evidence, the presence of evil and injustices in the world, the differences between holy scriptures are some of the arguments against god which I respected.

-When i was a muslim, i was reminded that if you dont believe in Allah , you are 'Kuffar" which means your will end up in the hell or ' Jahannam"
+When I was a muslim, I was taught that if you don't believe in Allah , you are 'Kuffar" which means your will end up in the hell or ' Jahannam"

-Its was hard for me to understand atheist logics.
+Its is hard for me to understand the atheist' logics.

-I say no to organised religions but i strongly believe there is true god, the One.
+I say no to organised religions but I do believe there is true god, the One.

 The One who is always inside us.

-The One who needs neither middle men nor religion.
+The One who needs no middle men or religion.

 The One from where all of us came from.